Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Main results

 Consider a system of $m$ PDEs with $r$th-order

 where $x=(x^1,\dots,x^n)$ is an independent variable set and $u=(u^1,\dots,u^m)$ is a dependent variable set, $u_{(i)}$ denotes all $i$-th $x$ derivatives of $u$.
-Note that the summation convention for repeated indices will be used if no special explanations are added.
+System (\ref{perturb}) is normal if each PDE is expressed in a solved form for some leading derivative of $u$ such that all other terms in the system contain neither the leading derivative nor its differential consequences \cite{sb-2002a,sb-2002b}.

 On the solution space of the given PDEs, a symmetry is determined by its linearized system while the adjoint symmetry is defined as the solution of the adjoint of the linearized system \cite{blu11,Olver}.